ciph-io/ciph-core/doc/windows-install.md

 ## Install Ciph

-1. Download the latest windows release from: https://github.com/ciph-io/ciph-core/releases/
+1. Download the latest `ciph-windows.zip` from: https://github.com/ciph-io/ciph-core/releases/
 2. Unarchive zip file to C:\
 3. All files should be under C:\ciph